deanebarker/Denina-Sharp/README.md

 Commands are grouped into categories.
 Any command without a "dot" is assumed to be a member of the "Core" category.

 By default, a command changes the active text and passes it to the next command.
-However, the result of a command can be instead redirected into variable stored and stored for later use.
+However, the result of a command can be instead redirected into variable stored for later use.
 This does _not_ change the active text.

 You can direct the result of an operation to a variable by using the "=>" operator and a variable name at the end of a statement.